samwhaleIV/chain-js/README.md

 The key factors to this are:
 - Background

 What background does the developer have?
 Did they used to be a C++ dev?
 Have they known nothing ever but Scala?
 Is JavaScript their first language?
-Not everything thinks or writes the same, and all these factors and more influence your programming style.
+Not everyone thinks or writes the same as everyone else, and all these factors and more influence your programming style.
 That's part of what makes JavaScript so adoptable and easy to learn, and also why there are so many strong opinions against it.
 Because JavaScript can serve so many purposes, sometimes it's not as well suited as another language that has much clearer and defined purpose.
 But let's not focus on that here.
 This library is about widening the possibilties, not closing them.
 - Environment

 Web client JavaScript doesn't serve the same functions as web [`node.js`](https://github.com/nodejs/node) JavaScript does.
 In node, you can expect some form of callback hell.
 On the web, you can expect some kind of event listener hell.
 Different environments call for different responses.